aegiru/kms/README.md

 ## 🤝 Gratitude and Thanks

 I'd like to thank [Techno Tim](https://github.com/timothystewart6), and his Discord community for help.
 His YouTube channel has been a great starting point and (together with [r/selhosted](https://www.reddit.com/r/selfhosted/)) has served as a goal to strive towards and a source of ~~jealousy~~ _motivation_.
-Huge thanks to [onedr0p](https://github.com/onedr0p) for the his repos, and the [Home Operations](https://discord.gg/home-operations) Discord community for withstanding my murderously boring and unexpected problems in regards to actually setting this thing up.
+Huge thanks to [onedr0p](https://github.com/onedr0p) for his repos, and the [Home Operations](https://discord.gg/home-operations) Discord community for withstanding my murderously boring and unexpected problems in regards to actually setting this thing up.